 Michigan has its variety of weather, and sometimes the variety ends up being enough to prompt an older couple to raise a toast on their way to warmer climes.
 I didn’t see her as much, though every other summer or so I’d be down there in South Carolina with her, Grandpa, and my cousins.
 We had good times at the beach, at the little Wesleyan Church she and Mr. Ed attended, and especially wonderful Wednesday nights out to eat a plate of popcorn shrimp.
 I knew she loved me and could feel it instantly with every joyous hug hello and heartbreaking hug goodbye as we headed north.
 It’s hard to say goodbye.
 It always is.

 And boy, did she remember how food worked, even after they moved.
-Emily and I were just engaged and decided to make a road trip down to her place in SC, accompanied by my sister as our chaperone.
-I noticed one morning that Grandma was cooking bacon slices that were cut in half.
+Once during a visit to their home in South Carolina, I noticed one morning that Grandma was cooking bacon slices that were cut in half.
 Why?
 Because they’re easier to manage and can soak up the caramelized sugar.
 Sugar?
 Indeed.
 A little brown sugar on little pieces of bacon makes a huge difference.
 She also did a bang-up job with fried chicken.
 Shrimp scampi.
 Roasts of every animal.
 All made with love and copious amounts of butter.